 & Career Services, Stephens Hall, Room 302

 Contact your advisor.
-To find out who your advisor is, go to the Towson Online Services/PeopleSoft tile on MyTu.
+To find out who your advisor is, go to Towson Online Services/PeopleSoft.
 Once you are in your Student Dashboard, go to Academics, then select Advisor Information.
 If you don't see an advisor assigned, contact CBE Student Academic and Career Services at 410-704-3342 or cbeadvising AT_TOWSON or stop by Stephens Hall, room 302.

 Until you meet the admission requirements for the business administration major, business systems and processes major or accounting major, you are classified as a pre-major (PBUA/PEBU/PACT) student.